-Advising Appointment Update (Spring 2020)
+Advising Appointment Update (Summer 2020)

 In alignment with campus directives regarding precautions surrounding COVID-19, the Undergraduate Advising and Student Affairs Office in Chemistry will be closed to in-person interactions until further notice.
 Our staff and peer advisors remain available and will offer academic advising sessions to students via Zoom appointments.
 Once you have scheduled an advising session through the Advising Appointment System, our advisors will reach out to you by email with instructions on how to connect with them using Zoom.
 We appreciate your patience, flexibility, and understanding during this time.

 Advising sessions with Kate Creveling and Perry Gee are available throughout the academic year.
 Advising sessions are generally limited to 20-minutes.
 To setup a meeting with Kate or Perry, please go to the Advising Appointment System or email firstname.lastname@example.org.
 Drop-in advising sessions are not available at this time as we observe campus directives regarding precautions surrounding COVID-19.

 Julia Weidner is not available for drop-in advising sessions at this time to observe campus directives regarding precautions surrounding COVID-19.
 If you wish to share your question or concern via email or would like to schedule a Zoom appointment with her, please write to email@example.com.

 - Dr. Shota Atsumi (Co-Chair, Undergraduate Affairs Committee)

 - Dr. Davide Donadio (Co-Chair, Undergraduate Affairs Committee)

 There are many resources to help you find what you need, such as a job or internship or help with writing your resume.

 At the AATC, general and subject specific assistance is offered to all UC Davis students, along with other services.